It’s easy to overlook the importance of effective implementation when it comes to innovation.

 It could be a way to save big on production costs, or to convert existing customers to repeat purchasers.
 It could be a way to take a bite out of the competition with the release of a market-changing service, or to boost product visibility with a unique advertising campaign.

-Now, ask yourself: what happens once that excellent idea enters this person’s head?
+Now, ask yourself: What happens once that excellent idea enters this person’s head?

 Will that genius thinker have the systems and tools in place to put the idea into action?
 Will they be able to draw from others around them to turn this idea into a killer pitch and get the wheels turning on a proof of concept?